robmasocco/AOS-TAG/ideas.md

     - If key is not *IPC_PRIVATE*:
         - Add a new entry to the tree.
         - Release the tree rw_sem as a writer.
-- *module_put*
 - Return.

-Ensure proper locks are released in each *if-else* to avoid deadlocks, and that the module is always released.
+Ensure proper locks are released in each *if-else* to avoid deadlocks.

 ## *int tag_receive(int tag, int level, char \*buffer, size_t size)*